Characterization of nuclear breakup as a function of hard-scattering kinematics using dijets measured by ATLAS in $p$+Pb collisions: Results

 To better understand the correlations between \xp\ and the energy (transverse energy) detected in the ZDC (FCal), the mean values of the distributions are presented as a function of \xp\ in Figure~\ref{fig:unfresult_avg}.
 Both curves exhibit a decrease as a function of \xp, more pronounced in the region \xp~$\gtrsim 0.02$, corresponding to the onset of effects attributed to small proton size configurations in Ref.~\cite{ATLAS:2023zfx}.
 The energy accumulated in the Pb-going side of the ZDC decreases by up to $\sim$5\% in this region, while a decrease of up to 40\% is observed for the FCal.
 The observed decrease of $\sim$5\% in the \AZDC\ corresponds to, on average, an energy detected in the ZDC corresponding to two fewer beam-energy neutrons.
 Such a trend is qualitatively compatible with a reduced number of interactions for small proton configurations resulting in a smaller number of breakup neutrons, as suggested in Ref.~\cite{Alvioli:2024cmd}.

 Figure~\ref{fig:unfresult_rel_cal_change} shows the comparison between the rates of the \xp-dependent decrease between \EZDC\ and \ETPB, both normalized to their maximum values.
 The lower panel shows the ratio of the relative change in \EATPB\ over the relative change in \AZDC\ as a function of \xp.
 The ratio remains approximately constant, as shown by the fit in the Figure.
-For \xp\ bins~$\lesssim 0.02$, the systematic uncertainty in the ratio becomes large, as even small deviations in \AZDC\ in this region where \AZDC\ is close to to its maximal value can have a large effect on the ratio denominator.
+For \xp\ bins~$\lesssim 0.02$, the systematic uncertainty in the ratio becomes large despite cancellations from correlated sources of uncertainty, as even small deviations in \AZDC\ in this region where \AZDC\ is close to to its maximal value can have a large effect on the ratio denominator.
 However, the ratio remains consistent with the constant fit within the large systematic uncertainties.
-This result shows that, in \pxPb\ collisions, the energy deposited in the ZDC is about six times less sensitive to the hard process kinematics than the transverse energy at FCal rapidities.
+This result shows that, in \pxPb\ collisions, the energy deposited in the ZDC is about six times less sensitive to the hard process kinematics than the transverse energy at FCal rapidities. \FloatBarrier The correlation between the transverse energy produced by the interactions of the participants and the energy deposited by the spectator neutrons in the ZDC in \xp\ selections, measured at the reconstructed level, is also studied.
+The Pearson correlation coefficient between \EZDC\ and \ETPB, calculated for events in each \xp\ bin, decreases by 3\% from the high-\xp\ to low-\xp.
+This finding suggests that, in a smaller proton configuration, the forward transverse energy produced by the interactions of the participants is slightly less correlated with the number of spectator neutrons at very forward rapidities.